dinuta/estuary-agent-java/README.md

 <h1 align="center"><img src="./docs/images/banner_agent.png" alt="Estuary Agent"></h1>

+## !
+Repository [has moved here](https://github.com/estuaryoss/estuary-agent-java) with a different maven coordinate.
+The latest release was 4.1.2.

 The agent is written in Java (SpringBoot), and it executes low-level commands.

 It enables any use case which implies system commands: